Suicide of Payal Tadvi: Arrests and charges

 On August 9, the trio was granted bail by the Bombay High Court.
-Each woman had to submit a surety of 2 lakh in rupees and appear before the crime branch every alternate day.
+Each woman had to submit a surety of 2 lakh rupees and appear before the crime branch every alternate day.
 Additional stipulations of their bail restricted the women from traveling outside of Mumbai without explicit permission and forbade them from entering BYL Nair Hospital, or its affiliation, Topiwala National Medical College.
 Until the conclusion of the trial, their medical licenses have been temporarily suspended.
 As of February 2020, the three accused had submitted a plea to the court requesting permission to complete the final year of their postgraduate residencies' at BYL Nair Hospital.
 That same month, Bombay High Court Justice Sadhana Jadhav rejected the request, informing the doctors they could pursue their post graduate education once the trial is complete.

 Besides the three seniors, in August Mumbai Police informed the court they had prepared a letter of inquiry against Yi Ching Ling, the head of the gynecology and obstetrics department at BYL Nair Hospital.
 Payal Tadvi's mother, Abeda Salim Tadvi, reports she had approached Dr. Yi Ching repeatedly with complaints regarding the harassment with little result.
 Dr Yi Ching's involvement in the case resulted in her being suspended by the hospital; however, when the Tadvi family proved unable to produce proof of her negligence through the form of written complaints, the Maharashtra State Human Rights Commission granted Dr. Yi Ching a clean chit, exonerating her from her suspected crime.
 Despite the exoneration, in February 2020 Dr. Yi Ching remained suspended.
 Other professors at the university have since written petitions to the school requesting an inquiry with the hopes that she may eventually be reinstated.